janpolowinski/task-processing-unit-for-dswarm/README.md

 ###########

 # (optionally) - only necessary, if transform part is enabled; i.e., task execution result will be stored in the data hub)
-# + if export part is enabled, this needs to be enabled as well (otherwise it wouldn't find any data in the data hubb for export)
+# + if export part is enabled, this needs to be enabled as well (otherwise it wouldn't find any data in the data hub for export)
 results.persistInDMP=false

 # needs to be enable if data is export to the file system (also necessary for export on-the-fly)